KrankenWargen/CustomDelegates/README.md

 1. delegates and events-
 2. dependency injection containers-
 3. extensions for functional programming workflows-
+4. grpc API for farm resources negotiations
+7. no error throw but return results as FP suggests
+8. nosql, or better, a fresh database choice
-4. CI/CD integration with webhooks for local deployment in docker or k8s
+9. CI/CD integration with webhooks for local deployment in docker or k8s
-5. coming soon..
+10. coming soon..

 -work.